 I'm an undergraduate mathematics and computer science major at Carnegie Mellon University.
-In the fall of 2014, I'll be participating in the Math in Moscow program at the Independent University of Mathematics.
+I'm currently in Russia participating in the Math in Moscow program at the Independent University of Mathematics.

 My email is adsmith [at] andrew [dot] cmu [dot] edu.